 - Advantages & Disadvantages

-The Affenpinscher is one of the oldest dog breeds originated from Germany.
+The Affenpinscher is one of the oldest dog breeds that originated from Germany.
 The name is derived from the German Affe.
-Affenpinschers were created in Germany, where in the 16th and 17th centuries they had been used to control the rodent population in kitchens, granaries, shops and stables.
-These dogs were called Ratters or Ratting Terriers and so were simply the farm or shop dog, operating at large and sleeping at the stables, Their goal was to kill rats.
+Affenpinschers were created in Germany, wherein the 16th and 17th centuries, they been used to control the rodent population in kitchens, granaries, shops, and stables.
+These dogs were called Ratters or Ratting Terriers and were simply the farm or shop dog, operating at large and sleeping at the stables.
+Their goal was to kill rats.
 In 17th-century central Europe, many tiny terriers were specialists in dispatching rats.
 These terriers were utilized in Germany to maintain stables and kitchens.

 Affenpinschers almost disappeared during World War II.
-After the war finished, fanciers spanned the remaining German inventory together with the Griffon Bruxellois, which exaggerated the exceptional face that explains the breed now.
+After the war finished, fanciers spanned the remaining German inventory and the Griffon Bruxellois, which exaggerated the exceptional face that explains the breed now.